Inverse demand tracking in transportation networks

-Since we are interested in the optimal control of the system \eqref{eq:network_flow}, working with the space $C^1_{00}(\mathcal T)$ for control functions induces some inherent difficulties.
-First, this space is nonreflexive, i.e., to show existence of optimal solutions for optimization problems over \eqref{eq:network_flow} and the superordinate inverse optimal control problem, which we state in \cref{sec:upper_level_problem}, would be challenging.
-Second, the dual of this space, which naturally comes along when using the adjoint approach for the derivation of optimality conditions, is large and difficult to handle numerically.
-It is, thus, a reasonable task to reconsider \eqref{eq:network_flow} from the viewpoint of \emph{weak} solutions for control functions $u\in L^2(\mathcal T)$.
-Let us, thus, introduce a weak formulation of \eqref{eq:network_flow} as stated below.
-First, for the arc $z^{(1)}$, we demand
+Since we are interested in the optimal control of the system \eqref{eq:network_flow}, working with the control space $C^1_{00}(\overline{\mathcal T})$ induces some inherent difficulties.
+First, this space is nonreflexive, i.e., to show the existence of optimal solutions for optimization problems over \eqref{eq:network_flow} and the superordinate inverse optimal control problem, which we state in \cref{sec:upper_level_problem}, would be challenging.
+Second, the dual of this space, which naturally arises when using the adjoint approach for the derivation of optimality conditions, is large and difficult to handle numerically.
+It is, thus, a reasonable task to reconsider \eqref{eq:network_flow} from the viewpoint of control functions $u\in L^2(\mathcal T)$.
+Besides, this choice allows for discontinuous controls which can be exploited to model switches in the inflow.
+Observe that \eqref{eq:network_flow} does not need to possess a classical solution in the sense of \cref{prop:solution_of_conservation_law} anymore whenever the control function is not continuously differentiable.
+To proceed, we follow \cite[Section~2.2]{Keimer2014}, see \cite[Section~2]{GugatKeimerLeugeringWang2015} as well, to introduce a suitable weak formulation of \eqref{eq:network_flow} as stated below.
+First, for the state $z^{(1)}$, we demand